cbl/chess/README.md

 # chess

-A Chess game written in Java.
+A vitual chess board written in Java.

 ![](preview.png)